 Step Two: Backup your Music and Playlists with TouchCopy.

 The iTunes backup is great, but it has one glaring omission.
 The iTunes backup does not back up your music, Playlists or other audio / video content.
 To backup all of these items - we will use TouchCopy.
-TouchCopy has been tested with the latest iOS 13 beta to provide compatibility for the new version.
+TouchCopy is fully compatible with iOS 14.

 - Close iTunes and disconnect your iPhone, iPad or iPod Touch.